Tigriz/petite-fille/README.md

 You can edit the regular expressions that trigger notifications in `config.json`.

+### Hot Reload Support

+The application supports hot reloading of the configuration file.
+When you modify `config.json`, the application will automatically detect the changes and reload the configuration without restarting.

+**Features:**
+- 🔄 Automatic config reload on file changes
+- 📝 Real-time configuration updates
+- 🐳 Works with Docker volume mounting
+- ✅ No service interruption during config changes

 ### Multi-Config Support

 The application now supports multiple ntfy configurations.
 Each config can have its own filters and blacklist rules.
 The config file is a flat array: